RyunKL/comp3134Winter2024/wk4/README.md

 Create a text file named **iptables_rules_1.txt** and copy all of the output of the command above<br><br>

 _Manual for iptables_<br>
-A manual of command lists and describes all of its options [ip table commands](https://linux.die.net/man/8/iptables)<br><br>
+A manual of command lists and describes all of its options<br>
+[ip table commands](https://linux.die.net/man/8/iptables)<br><br>

 _Using iptables_<br>